 The prescribed capacity in each collective cell is only about 30 to 40 people, but sometimes the number of prisoners reaches 70 to 80 people.

-If you are a history lover, this place will definitely awaken the fire of passion in you.
-After visiting Can Tho Grand Prision, you can stop by Can Tho Museum to learn more about the nation’s history.
+If you are a history lover, this place will definitely awaken your passion.
+After visiting Can Tho Grand Prison, you can stop by Can Tho Museum to learn more about the nation’s history.

 Source: collected by An

-Follow us for best deal on Vietnam package tour and visa services!
+Follow us for the best deal on Vietnam package tours and visa services!